MartinTichovsky/cypress-interceptor/README.md

 callLineNext(): Chainable<unknown | unknown[] | undefined>;
 ```

 Get the next entry.
 If there is no next entry, it returns undefined.
-It is a Cypress query.

 If the entry was added as a single argument like `lineCalled("something")`, it will return the single value "something".
 But if it was added as multiple arguments like `lineCalled("something", 1, true)`, it will return an array `["something", 1, true]`.